italiyaparth/Web-Major-Projects/01-Wanderlust/README.md

 -- In app.js

     - require "schema.js"
-    - add "result = listingSchema.validate(req.body)" in new & edit route where validator is required
+    - add "result = listingSchemaJoiValidator.validate(req.body)" in new & edit route where validator is required
     - throw error if error is there: if(result.error) { throw new ExpresError(...) }

 # Step 22 - Server-Side Errors - Schema Validation Middleware